eliasedwin7/Python-Refresher/10 Automation_subprocess_CLI_support.md

 | `subprocess`| Run shell commands, control processes     |
 | `os`        | Navigate filesystem, manage paths         |
 | `argparse`  | Create command-line tools with options    |

----

-**Mini Challenge:**
-Create a script that takes a filename as input via `argparse` and prints the number of lines in that file using `subprocess`.

----

-Next up: **Step 11 – Python Internals & Special Topics (decorators, dunder methods, mutability, etc.)**
-Shall we?